i5hi/btccapital/README.md

 # btccapital

-An model for structuring an organization's bitcoin accounts as a set of [miniscript policies](http://bitcoin.sipa.be/miniscript/).
+A model to structure an organization's bitcoin accounts as a set of [miniscript policies](http://bitcoin.sipa.be/miniscript/).

 ## overview